-So far, removing dust spots has been one of the first steps in post-production.
-Previously, there were two ways to do this: While the limited number of 100 points within the Remove Spot option in Capture One 12 was quite unflexible and, of course, limited; Photoshop was more time-consuming but more accurate and flexible in the shape of the correction area.
-There we used the combination of our Solar Curve (= Dust Spot Finder) and Healing Brush/Spot Healing Brush.
+Up until now, removing dust spots has been one of the first steps in retouching.
+Previously, there were two ways to do this: While the limited number of 100 points within the Remove Spot option in Capture One 12 was quite inflexible and, of course, limited; Photoshop was more time-consuming but more accurate and flexible in the shape of the correction area.
+There we used a combination of our Solar Curve (= Dust Spot Finder) and Healing Brush/Spot Healing Brush.

 The new workflow